-Princess is a theorem prover for Presburger arithmetic with uninterpreted predicates.
-This means that Princess can reason about problems in integer arithmetic, augmented with predicates that can be axiomatised arbitrarily.
+Princess is a theorem prover (aka SMT Solver) for Presburger arithmetic with uninterpreted predicates, written entirely in Scala.
+Princess can reason about problems in integer arithmetic, augmented with predicates that can be axiomatised arbitrarily.
 Such problems can contain arbitrary quantifiers to express that some formula is supposed to hold for all or for some integers.

-Princess is written in Scala, and runs on any platform that provides a Java runtime environment (version 1.5 or higher).
+Princess runs on any platform that provides a Java runtime environment (version 1.5 or higher).
 There is a convenient API for programmatic use from Scala applications.
 This API can also be used to integrate Princess in Java applications, although this is somewhat less convenient (for instance see the wrapper used in Bixie, or the JavaSMT library)

 Princess won the TFA division (arithmetic problems) at CASC J6, 2012.
 In 2013 and 2014, Princess won in the TFI category of CASC, (integer problems), and was runner-up in the overall TFA division.
 We currently maintain a separate branch for full support of the TPTP format.